-Hazelcast allows you to register for entry events to get notified when events occurred.
+You can register for Hazelcast entry events so you will be notified when those events occur.
 Event Listeners are cluster-wide so when a listener is registered in one member of cluster, it is actually registering for events originated at any member in the cluster.
 When a new member joins, events originated at the new member will also be delivered.

-An Event is created only if there is a listener registered.
-If there is no listener registered, then no event will be created.
-If a predicate provided while registering the listener, predicate should be passed before sending the event to the listener (node/client).
+An Event is created only if you registered an event listener.
+If no listener is registered, then no event will be created.
+If you provided a predicate when you registered the event listener, pass the predicate before sending the event to the listener (node/client).

-As a rule of thumb, event listener should not implement heavy processes in its event methods which block the thread for long time.
-If needed,
+As a rule of thumb, your event listener should not implement heavy processes in its event methods which block the thread for a long time.
+If needed, you can use

-ExecutorService can be used to transfer long running processes to another thread and offload current listener thread.
+ExecutorService to transfer long running processes to another thread and offload the current listener thread.